k2view-academy/K2View-Academy/articles/04_fabric_studio/28_web_k2exchange.md

 You can browse and install extensions from within the Web Studio.
 Access the **Extensions** view by clicking on the Extensions icon in the **Activity Bar** on the left side of the Studio (![Extensions view icon](images/web/28_ext_icon.svg)), by choosing it at the top View menu > Extensions, or by using View: Extensions keyboard short - Mac: `⇧⌘X`, Windows/Linux: `Ctrl+Shift+X`.

 This will present you with a list of the extensions on the K2exchange.
 Each of the extensions in the list includes a brief description and its publisher.
-With a mouse hover, you can see a pop-up tooltip that contains more information such as the latest version.
+With a mouse hover, you can see a pop-up tooltip that contains more information about the extension, such as its latest version.
 When selecting an extension item, the extension's details page displays on the right side of the screen, where you can learn more about it.

 > The extension list is divided into several sub-lists, such as *INSTALLED*, which can be useful when the main *K2 EXCHANGE* list includes many extensions and you wish to see only the installed ones.